 Some people dismiss dog bad breath as "just doggy breath".
 It is true that a dog's breath is far from heavenly fresh most of the time, but it should not be bad.

-Therefore, dog halitosis, the condition of bad breath in dogs, should be properly addressed; and the good news is, it can be fixed.
+Therefore, bad breath in dogs (dog halitosis) should be properly addressed.
+And the good news is, it can be fixed.

-There are quite a few common problems that may cause canine halitosis.
+There are quite a few common problems that may cause a dog to have bad breath.
 Some can be fixed easily, while some may be due to health problems.
 So, you should not take this problem lightly and should try to find out the root problem causing your dog's bad breath.

 Here are some possible causes: